open/close all folders

 - Screw the Money, I Have Rules!: Why he declines Sorrento's offer for money in exchange for helping him.

 - Screw the Rules, I'm Doing What's Right!: Wade has few qualms about breaking real world laws in order to stop IOI from violating the spirit of the contest after IOI murdered his aunt and her boyfriend in an attempt to kill him.

-Portrayed by: Lena WaitheWade's best friend in the OASIS, he starts as a professional arena fighter who also works as a gunter.
-"He" is really a she, the African American, lesbian Helen Harris.
+Voiced by: Jocelyn Robles (Latin-American Spanish), Kimiko Saitō (Japanese)Wade's best friend in the OASIS, she starts as a professional arena fighter who also works as a gunter.

-- Abusive Parents: Her mother disowned her and forced her out of their house for being a lesbian.
+- Abusive Parents: Helen's mother disowned her and forced her out of their house for being a lesbian.